RuiHuangNUS/MARS-Reconfig/README.md

 ## 4. Contact Us
 If you encounter a bug in your implementation of the code, please do not hesitate to inform me.
-* Name: Mr. Bingheng Wang
+* Name: Mr. Rui Huang
-* Email: wangbingheng@u.nus.edu
+* Email: ruihuang@nus.edu.sg

 ## References
 <a id="1">[1]</a>
-Jin, Wanxin and Mou, Shaoshuai and Pappas, George J, "Safe pontryagin differentiable programming", Advances in Neural Information Processing Systems, 34, 16034--16050, 2021